 - (a) Program Description.
 The Mortgage Modification Mediation Program ("MMM Program") is available to any chapter 13 debtor seeking to modify a mortgage obligation with respect to his or her principal residence.
-In order to qualify for the MMM Program, the debtor must meet the following criteria: - (1) Debtor has regular, verifiable income and is the owner/occupant of a residential property used as debtor's primary residence. - (2) Debtor has a mortgage balance of less than \$729,750.00, and the mortgage payment is unaffordable due to financial hardship. - (3) Debtor will make monthly post-petition mortgage payments of seventy-five percent (75%) of the debtor's current mortgage payment starting with the next monthly scheduled due date (plus any grace period, after the Motion to Participate is filed and granted).
-Debtor agrees that in the event debtor misses one of the modified mortgage payments, the lender and/or servicer for the mortgage of record ("mortgage creditor") may file a motion for relief from the automatic stay and seek removal of the debtor from the MMM Program. - (4) Debtor has filed complete bankruptcy schedules and must supply mortgage creditor with the last two (2) years' signed tax returns, last sixty (60) days' payment advices, and any other document mortgage creditor requests.
-No mediation will be scheduled until all documents are provided.
-Failure to supply the documents within sixty (60) days of admission to the MMM Program is grounds for dismissal from the MMM Program. - (5) Debtor must pay a mediation fee of \$125.00 to the mediator.
-Mortgage creditor must also pay \$125.00 to the mediator.
-Neither fee is refundable under any circumstances and is unrecoverable.
+In order to qualify for the MMM Program, debtor must meet the following criteria: - (1) Debtor has regular, verifiable income and is the owner/occupant of a residential property used as debtor's primary residence. - (2) Debtor has a mortgage balance of less than \$729,750.00, and the mortgage payment is unaffordable due to financial hardship. - (3) Debtor will make monthly post-petition mortgage payments of seventy-five percent (75%) of debtor's current mortgage payment starting with the next monthly scheduled due date (plus any grace period, after the Motion to Participate is filed and granted).
+Debtor agrees that in the event debtor misses

+- one of the modified mortgage payments, the lender and/or servicer for the mortgagee of record ("Mortgage Creditor") may file a motion for relief from the automatic stay and seek removal of debtor from the MMM Program. - (4) Debtor has filed complete bankruptcy schedules and must supply Mortgage Creditor with the last two (2) years' signed tax returns, last sixty (60) days' payment advices, and any other document Mortgage Creditor requests.
+Failure to supply the documents within thirty (30) days of admission to the MMM Program is grounds for dismissal from the MMM Program. - (5) If a mediator is used, debtor must pay a mediation fee of \$125.00 to the mediator.
+Mortgage Creditor must also pay \$125.00 to the mediator.
+Neither fee is refundable under any circumstances.
 Mediation is to be completed within sixty (60) days, unless otherwise extended consistent with the paragraphs contained herein. - (b) Application to the MMM Program. - (1) Motion.
-To seek admission to the MMM Program, a debtor must file a Notice of Motion and Motion to Participate in the Mortgage Modification Mediation

-Program ("Motion to Participate"), L.B.F.
-9019-3(a), and serve a copy of same on the mortgage creditor and any counsel of record.
+To seek admission to the MMM Program, debtor must file a Motion to Participate in the Mortgage Modification Mediation Program ("Motion to Participate"), together with the Notice of Filing of Motion to Participate in Mortgage Modification Mediation Program, L.B.F.
+9019-3(a), and serve copies of same on Mortgage Creditor and any counsel of record.
+In the Motion to Participate, debtor must state whether he wishes to utilize the DMM Portal, or such other portal as may be designated by the court, (the "Portal") or to communicate directly with Mortgage Creditor and its counsel.
+Additional information related to the Portal is posted on the court's website at www.pamb.uscourts.gov and may be updated from time to time by the court. - (2) Response.
+Mortgage Creditor will have twenty-one (21) days to file a response to the Motion to Participate. - (A) Acceptance.
+If Mortgage Creditor agrees to participation, Mortgage Creditor will file a Consent to Participation in Mortgage Modification Mediation Program ("Creditor Consent Form"), L.B.F.
+9019-3(b) and the court will enter an Order Granting Entry in MMM Program.
+Prior to filing the Creditor Consent Form, the parties will confer as to whether they wish to utilize the Portal or to communicate directly with one another outside the Portal for the modification process.
+Creditor Consent Form will reflect the decision of the parties.
+Should the Creditor Consent Form not contain a designation as to whether or not the Portal will be used, the preference stated by debtor in the Motion to Participate will govern.
+Should both the Motion to Participate and the Creditor Consent Form fail to include a designation as to the Portal, the parties will be deemed to have opted not to use the Portal.